 Scrum isn’t for everyone—but it’s also not just limited to product, software development, and engineering teams.
 Any team can adopt the Scrum framework and use continuous improvement to get great work done.
 Here are some pros and cons of using Scrum:

 Scrum is most effective for teams that need to build and ship things frequently—whether those are traditional “products” like code or new features, or more atypical Scrum “products” like marketing campaigns or creative assets.
+Some specific benefits include:

 Scrum projects can frequently suffer from scope creep because the Scrum process embraces and encourages change.
-If too much changes, or you get too many discordant pieces of customer feedback, you may be iterating over and over without any real results.
+If too much changes or you get too many discordant pieces of customer feedback, you may be iterating over and over without any real results.

 Scrum teams have a lot of meetings—in addition to the regularly scheduled sprint planning and sprint review, Scrum teams also meet daily for a standup.